getMoreBrain/niso2bitmark-converter/README.md

 # Niso2Bitmark Converter - Developer Documentation

 ## Overview
 The **Niso2Bitmark Converter** is a web-based application designed to transform NISO XML book data into the **Bitmark** format.
-It provides a user-friendly interface for uploading, validating, converting, and managing versions of converted books.
+It provides a simple and user-friendly interface for uploading, validating, converting, and managing versions of converted books.

 ## Functionality
 The application offers the following core functionalities: